kislayabhi/kislayabhi.github.io/_posts/2024-7-23-My-personal-playlist.md

 - Life Philosophy
 ---

-I only recently realized that there are certain things out there in the world that I eternally vibe with out of their natural composition.
-There are other things that I have to try hard to learn and understand before I can truly say that I enjoy them.
+I only recently realized that there are certain things in the world that I eternally vibe with out of their natural composition.
+There are other things that I have to try hard to learn and understand before I can genuinely say that I enjoy them.
 To make sure all that I like is present in one place, I decided to keep it on this page to keep a note of all those things that I love watching/reading/listening to.

 ## My own Instagram stories!
 1. https://www.instagram.com/archive/stories/